 All the tools to help me achieve this come with XCode so I installed it on a Mac.
 It comes with a set of tools that can package up your jar and create an installer for you.
 I also need a copy of JPedal trial jar.
 It will need an icon as well (its got to be a PNG and 128 by 128 pixels).

 To make the icon I used the Icon Composer application.
 Its in /Developer/Applications/Utilities.
-When you open it your see a bunch of windows representing different icon sizes.
+When you open it, you see a bunch of windows representing different icon sizes.
 One of them is the 128 by 128 box so you drop the icon in there.
-Then save it and you have a ICNS file that you can use and your done with the Icon Composer.
+Then save it and you have an ICNS file that you can use and you are done with the Icon Composer.

 Now you Jar is a Mac app.
 Exciting eh?
 Another Mac app can help you make an installer.
-You want the PackageMaker app thats lives in /Developer/Applications/Utilities.
+You want the PackageMaker app that lives in /Developer/Applications/Utilities.
 Run it and it will ask for your organisation (ie com.idrsolutions) and a Minimum Target OS version.
-OK that and drag and drop your app in to the contents window.
+OK that and drag and drop your app into the contents window.

 Then head to the components tab and deselect Allow Relocation.
 This option says that if the installer is run again it will search for the app in all possible locations so it may replace it somewhere other than the destination set in the Configuration tab.
 This is useful for a User but not a developer with a couple of copies of their app on their system, the desired one may not be changed in that case.

 Give it a name in the Title field in the Configuration tab.
-Go to the Contents tab, check that include root in package is selected and click Apply Recommendations.
-Now you can click the Build button and ta-da, you have an installer and can really look like you know what your doing!
-Zip it up and your ready to send it out to your nearest and dearest…
+Go to the Contents tab, check that include root in a package is selected and click Apply Recommendations.
+Now you can click the Build button and ta-da, you have an installer, and can really look like you know what you are doing!
+Zip it up and you are ready to send it out to your nearest and dearest…